-The selected menu is from a dinner held by the American Association of China at the Astor House Hotel in Shanghai on April 25, 1906.
-The dinner was held for a British man named George Gray Ward who worked for the Commercial Pacific Cable Company, which finished the ambitious trans-Pacific cable line that same year.
 The drinks and dishes listed within the menu also present a variety of backgrounds and influences.
-Although the dishes are all listed in French, which was typical of early menus in order to make the food seem classy, food such as, “mandarin” fish with hollandaise sauce, “Russian” salad, and chicken with a flatbread native to India, were all served at this dinner.
-The mishmash of food and culture as seen in this menu can be better understood if one first considers not only the historical context of Shanghai in the mid 19th and early 20th century, but also the technological advancement that was the telegraph and how that affected the western world.
+Although the dishes are all listed in French, (which was typical of early menus to make the food seem classy), food such as “mandarin” fish with hollandaise sauce, “Russian” salad, and chicken with flatbread (native to India) were all served at this dinner.
+This mishmash of food and culture can be better understood if one first considers not only the historical context of Shanghai in the mid 19th and early 20th century, but also the technological advancement that was the telegraph and how that affected the western world.

 Foreign officials were overzealous in their desires to establish large-scale trade in Shanghai; expansion was monumental and happened quickly.
 In 1845, Shanghai exported 6,433 bales of silk, but by 1856, exportation had increased to over 92,000 bales.
-In 1855, they exported 79 million more pounds of tea than they had in 1844.
+In 1855, they had managed to export 79 million more pounds of tea than they had in 1844.
 Shanghai surpassed Canton as the main trade city in China in 1871 when it made up 63% of China’s total external trade.
-This city was also important in terms of distribution of imported goods due to its large size and population and it slowly became less vital to the export trade.
+Additionally, due to its large size and population, Shanghai became important in terms of distribution while gradually becoming less vital to the export trade.

-Shanghai was able to succeed as a port city for several reasons.
-The British managed to develop trade to such an extent because Shanghai was technically a neutral territory that remained uninvolved in civil or foreign conflict.
-This led to many injustices, as British colonialism always does, during the Taiping Rebellion of 1853 and the Boxer Rebellion in 1900.
-The development of large-scale trade boosted the economy of Shanghai and helped the city to flourish even further.
+Shanghai succeeded as a port city for several reasons.
+The British managed to develop trade to such an extent because Shanghai was technically a neutral territory that had remained uninvolved in civil or foreign conflict.
+In doing so, the British grasp on the territory produced many injustices (an evergreen symptom of colonialism) after the Taiping Rebellion of 1853 and during the Boxer Rebellion in 1900.
+Despite this, the development of large-scale trade boosted the economy of Shanghai and helped the city to flourish even further.
 Geographical location was essential to the expansion of Shanghai as well.
-The city has access to interior China through Whangpoo, a tributary of the Yangtze.
-Whangpoo also acts a buffer that provides protection from typhoons and silt buildup that causes the coast to expand.
+The city has access to interior China through the Whangpoo river, a tributary of the Yangtze.
+The Whangpoo also acts a buffer that provides protection from typhoons and silt buildup that causes the coast to expand.
 Its location not only midway between the north and south of China’s east coast, but also near the mouth of the Yangtze Kiang provides this city with access to an enormous population of 180 million people.
-Shanghai would become even more crucial on the global scale in 1906 when the trans-Pacific Cable line was completed that ran from San Francisco to Manila through Shanghai and the Philipines.
+Shanghai would become even more crucial on the global scale in 1906 when the trans-Pacific Cable line was finished, its completed form running from San Francisco to Manila and through the Philippines to Shanghai.

 The invention of the telegraph altered the course of history because it made the fast, low-cost transmission of information possible, which in turn spurred economic growth.
 George Atcheson had this to say about the telegraph in 1925, almost 20 years after the completion of the Pacific Cable Line: